Parnell Rose Gardens

 Dove-Myer Robinson Park, more commonly known as the Parnell Rose Garden, is a park in Parnell, Auckland, New Zealand.
 The park is named after Dove-Myer Robinson, the longest-serving mayor of Auckland, who served for 18 years.
 There are over 5,000 roses in the garden.
 Some of the plants in the garden have been bred by internationally celebrated rose breeders.

 The 'white garden' is a popular venue for weddings.
-As of 2010, the park was home to the oldest manuka and the largest pohutukawa tree in Auckland.
+As of 2010, the park was home to the oldest mānuka and the largest pōhutukawa tree in Auckland.
+Parnell Festival of Roses, takes place each November, with stalls and entertainment during the day.

-Each year in November, the park is host to the Parnell Festival of Roses, which showcases New Zealand craft stalls, art exhibitions, music, strolling performers and thousands of roses.